pybamm-team/PyBaMM/compiling-KLU.md

 You may be asked to run this command as a super-user, depending on the installation location.

 #### Alternative installation location
-By default, commands relying on the `setup.py` like `pip install .` and  `python setup.py install` will look for SuiteSparse and sundials in directories `KLU_module_deps/SuiteSparse-5.6.0` and `KLU_module_deps/sundials5`, respectively.
-If not found, the system libraries (under `/usr/local/` or `/usr/`) are searched.

-It is always possible to install the libraries to a different location, and specify this location when invoking the above commands.
-For example
+By default, it is assumed that the SuiteSparse and Sundials libraries are installed in your home directory under `~/.local`.
+If you installed the libraries to (a) different location(s), you must set the options `suitesparse-root` or/and `sundials-root` when installing PyBaMM.
+Examples:

 ```
 python setup.py install --suitesparse-root=path/to/suitesparse